UK GDPR lawful bases are the foundation for any lawful processing of personal data, and getting them right is essential for compliance.

 Legal obligation

 You can rely on this lawful basis if you need to process the personal data to comply with a common law or statutory obligation.
-It basically means that your organisation needs to process the personal data of an individual in order to comply with the law.
+It means your organisation needs to process an individual's personal data to comply with the law.

 A good example is processing an employee’s tax code and national insurance information so that the appropriate amount of tax can be deducted from an employee’s wages.
 Another would be where a production order sealed by the court is served (in this scenario, the processing activity would be sharing).

-It’s important to note, that contractual obligations are not legal obligations and processing personal data to fulfil a contractual relationship would fall under the lawful basis of performance of contract, not legal obligation.
-Many organisations get this wrong, simply, as a breach of contractual obligations is a legal cause of action, remedies for which can be sought in court.
+It’s important to note that contractual obligations are not legal obligations, and processing personal data to fulfil a contractual relationship would fall under the lawful basis of performance of contract, not a legal obligation.
+Many organisations get this wrong, as a breach of contractual obligations is a legal cause of action, with remedies that can be sought in court.

 Vital interests

-This is where processing of personal data should be regarded to be lawful where it is necessary to protect an interest which is essential for the life of the data subject or that of another natural person’.
+This is where processing of personal data should be regarded as lawful, where it is necessary to protect an interest which is essential for the life of the data subject or that of another natural person.

-An example would be, if a life-threatening accident occurred with one of your employees at work and they were admitted to hospital, any medical information that could assist the hospital should be shared as this disclosure would be necessary to protect that individual’s vital interests.
+An example would be if a life-threatening accident occurred with one of your employees at work and they were admitted to the hospital, any medical information that could assist the hospital should be shared, as this disclosure would be necessary to protect that individual’s vital interests.

 Public interest